 Decriminalizing Communities Organizer

 Jewish Community Action is a 25-year-old membership-based nonprofit organizing the Jewish community for racial and economic justice in Minnesota.
-The Decriminalizing Communities Organizer will provide leadership and continuity to one of JCA’s flagship campaigns, the Decriminalizing Communities campaign, which combines our criminal justice reform and immigrants’ rights campaigns in fighting against the excessive detention and incarceration of poor & BIPOC communities and for the freedom and dignity of all.
+The Decriminalizing Communities Organizer will provide leadership and continuity to one of JCA’s flagship campaigns, the Decriminalizing Communities campaign, which combines our criminal justice reform and immigrant rights campaigns in fighting against the excessive detention and incarceration of poor & BIPOC communities and for the freedom and dignity of all.
 This will involve ongoing and close relational work with a core group of JCA members, and strategic and relational organizing with a core set of partners.
-This organizer also serves as the primary staff coordinator for JCA’s ongoing “Deep Canvass” campaign, which equips JCA members with a powerful relational / outreach tool to move hearts and minds of our neighbors and fellow congregants on issues such as immigration and criminal justice reform.
-The DC Organizer will report to the Organizing Director.
+The DCC organizer will report to the Executive Director.

 - Taking a lead role in organizing the Decriminalizing Communities Leadership Team, comprised of JCA members;

 - Continuing to build and maintain an active base of involved leaders by inviting in new members and mentoring existing members into expanded roles through 1-1 relational meetings and group coaching;

 - Working with JCA’s Congregational Organizer and congregational leaders to develop action plans to increase synagogue involvement in the Decriminalizing Communities campaign;

 - Monitoring, conducting research on, and providing analysis of public policy initiatives and opportunities related to criminal justice and immigration reform;

 - Identifying issue and coalition opportunities for JCA and developing and maintaining relationships with key community leaders;